JanMalch/JanMalch/README.md

 ### Hi there :wave:

-I'm a Software Engineer speczialing in front-end development.
+I'm a Software Engineer specializing in front-end development.
 I have professional experience with the Angular framework and particularly enjoy working with TypeScript.
 Related technologies like HTML5, SCSS and reactive programming are also part of my portfolio.
 Besides Angular I look into other frameworks like Svelte and Vue.js.

 Outside the front-end world I like to work with Kotlin for both Android development and backends.